nf-core/website/markdown/developers/tutorials/dsl2-pipeline-tips-tricks.md

 Subworkflows do not install modules for you - therefore you must install _all_ modules used by a given subworkflow first.
 ### How pipeline arguments and options are interpreted

-Specifying parameters to customise particular processes in nf-core DSL2 is rather more complex than DSL1, but at the same time is much more complex.
+Specifying parameters to customise particular processes in nf-core DSL2 is rather more complex than DSL1, but at the same time is more powerful.

 The following diagram describes how various parameters and options are inherited.